 Carmen is a CEDR accredited Mediator and a member of the International Association of Privacy Professionals (IAPP).
 She has recently been credited as Certified Information Privacy Professional / Asia (CIPP/A) and Certified Information Privacy Professional / Europe (CIPP/E).
 On 5 October 2020 she has been appointed as a Practising Solicitor Member of the Solicitors Disciplinary Tribunal Panel.

-She has received the pro-bono award from The Hong Kong Law Society for her service to the community.
+She has received the pro-bono award from The Hong Kong Law Society for her service to the community in multiple occasions.